alibaba/feathub/docs/architecture.md

   sliding window transformation.
 - `SlidingFeatureView` derives features by applying the given transformations on an existing table.
 It supports per-row transformation and sliding window transformation.
-  It does not table join or over window transformation.
+  It does not support join or over window transformation.
+- `SqlFeatureView` derives features by evaluating a given SQL statement.
+  Currently, its semantics depends on the processor used during deployment.
+We plan to make it processor-agnostic in the future to ensure consistent semantics regardless of processor choice.

 `FeatureView` provides APIs to specify and access `Feature`s.
 Each `Feature` is defined by the following metadata: